Women wearing yukata during Sanja Matsuri festival in Tokyo

 The kimonoā€™s present-day shape, named kosode (å°č¢– "short sleeves"), in opposition to the traditional shape named furisode (ęŒÆč¢–, "long sleeves"), spread in the 16th and 17th centuries, after a gradual simplification of typically Japanese clothing styles developed since Heian period (794 - 1185).
 The kimono became a universal dress, for men as well as for women, and worn daily by all classes in the society, with the exception of warriors.

-During Edo period (1603-1868), the shogunal government passed strict "sumptuary laws" that precisely defined how to wear the kosode, the type of patterns, materials, weaving techniques or colors that were authorized depending on the social class, occupation, genre, marital status, etc. Clothing was thus comparable to a social identity card.
+During Edo period (1603-1868), the shogunal government passed strict "sumptuary laws" that precisely defined how to wear the kosode, the type of patterns, materials, weaving techniques or colors that were authorized depending on the social class, occupation, gender, marital status, etc. Clothing was thus comparable to a social identity card.
 In late Edo period, the general codification to wear kimono was so complex that merchants had to use thick catalogs to help their customers chose the appropriate robe.

 Meiji Era (1868-1912) saw the introduction of the Western-style clothing in the Japanese wardrobe.
 It was first worn as such, as an outward sign of modernity, and later mixed with Japanese-style clothes.
 In the same period began the distinction between wafuku and yofuku, and the term "kimono" was created to replace kosode.